Church of St. Catherine (Saint Petersburg): During the Russian Empire

-Soviet Persecution
+Soviet persecution

 Under the Soviets, the activities of the church were repressed.

-After a show trial prosecuted by Nikolai Krylenko that made headlines worldwide, the rector of St. Catherine's Church, Monsignor Konstanty Budkiewicz, was found guilty of anti-Soviet agitation for organizing Nonviolent resistance against the First Soviet anti-religious campaign.
+After a show trial prosecuted by Nikolai Krylenko that made headlines worldwide, the rector of St. Catherine's Church, Monsignor Konstanty Budkiewicz, was found guilty of anti-Soviet agitation for organizing nonviolent resistance against the First Soviet anti-religious campaign.
 He was shot by the OGPU in the Lubyanka Prison on Easter Sunday, 1923.

 After the execution of Budkiewicz, his body was buried in a mass grave in the forests of the Sokolniki District.

 According to Christopher Zugger, "On Easter Sunday, the world was told that the Monsignor was still alive, and Pope Pius XI publicly prayed at St. Peter's that the Soviets would spare his life.
 Moscow officials told foreign ministers and reporters that the Monsignor's sentence was just, and that the Soviet Union was a sovereign nation that would accept no interference.
 In reply to an appeal from the rabbis of New York City to spare Budkiewicz's life, Pravda wrote a blistering editorial against 'Jewish bankers who rule the world' and bluntly warned that the Soviets would kill Jewish opponents of the Revolution as well.
 Only on April 4 did the truth finally emerge: the Monsignor had already been in the grave for three days.
 When the news came to Rome, Pope Pius fell to his knees and wept as he prayed for the priest's soul.
 To make matters worse, Cardinal Gasparri had just finished reading a note from the Soviets saying that 'everything was proceeding satisfactorily' when he was handed the telegram announcing the execution."

-On 7 April 1923, a Roman Catholic requiem mass was offered for Mgr.
+On 7 April 1923, a requiem mass was offered for Mgr.
 Budkiewicz at St. Catherine's Church in Petrograd.
 Several foreign diplomats were in attendance.

 The church, however, remained open until 1938.
 In 1938 the church was closed and ransacked.
 Artifacts, icons and books from the church's splendid library were thrown out to the street.
 The church was further damaged by a fire in 1947, that destroyed the internal decorations of the church and its organ.

 For 30 years, the building was used only as storage space for the nearby "Museum of History of Religion and of Atheism" located in the former Cathedral of Our Lady of Kazan.
-In late 1970s plans were made to rebuild the church as an organ hall for the Saint Petersburg Philharmonic Orchestra.
+In the late 1970s, plans were made to rebuild the church as an organ hall for the Saint Petersburg Philharmonic Orchestra.
 These plans were never completed, however, as the building was again ravaged by fire in 1984.
 Instead the government used the building as offices and apartments.